 Knowing corporate customers – update your company’s information

 We regularly request various information from your company during your customer relationship with us to fulfil the legal requirements set for preventing money laundering and terrorist financing.
+If any changes occur in customer data, the company should update the bank on its customer data.

 More detailed definitions of the requested issues can be found at the end of the page under “Additional information on issues to be requested from companies”.
 You can update the information if you have the right to represent the company, such as the right to sign for the company.